MallocArray/Habitica/README.md

 If the Powershell module is not installed, the file "Habitica-QuestResultReport-Standalone.ps1" can be modified with the API User and Token information and ran without the module.

 ## Quest Pending Notice
-To help keep quests going in parties where not every member may accept or decline the command `Publish-HabiticaQuestPendingNotice` can be used.
+To help keep quests going in parties where not every member may accept or decline the command a reminder can be send using the command:

+`Publish-HabiticaQuestPendingNotice`

 By default it will check to see if a quest is pending and if so, put a message in the party chat, starting a counter.
 When the PendingQuestTimer value (24 hours by default) has elapsed, the command will attempt to start the quest if ran with Party or Quest leader credentials, or send a private message to the Party and Quest Leader asking them to start the quest.
 It is best to run this as part of a scheduled script on a repeating basis so the messages go out in a timely manner.

-#Powershell command examples
+## Powershell command examples
 Various powershell commands are available after installing the module.
 Each command has its own help file.
 Examples: